tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 &emsp;&emsp; 1 cluster: most participants think that this is not applicable to them.
 &emsp;&emsp; 2 cluster: participants feel like not treating mental health problems "often" or "sometimes" affect their work.
 — "Have you had a mental health disorder in the past?":
-&emsp;&emsp; 1 cluster: more than half of participants had not mental health disorder in the past and the other subgroups had or almost had it.
+&emsp;&emsp; 1 cluster: more than half of participants had not mental health disorder in the past and the other subgroups had or maybe had it.
 &emsp;&emsp; 2 cluster: almost everyone had mental health disorder in the past.
 — "If you have a mental health issue, do you feel that it interferes with your work when being treated effectively?":
 &emsp;&emsp; 1 cluster: most participants think that this is not applicable to them.